paddysplace/paddysblog-v3/_drafts/discworld-cake-tuesday.md

 "You've got to read this.
 Death is in it, and he friends up with cocktail sticks"

-I've been hooked on the late great Terry Pratchett's Discworld.
+I've been hooked on the late great [Terry Pratchett](https://www.terrypratchettbooks.com/ "Terry Pratchett")'s Discworld.
 The obsession has wained slightly over the years.
-I've read the books, listened to the audiobooks and watched the TV adaptations*( the only exception being the watch which is an abomination unto Nuggen) that it's just a part of my DNA.
+I've read the books, listened to the audiobooks, and watched the TV adaptations*( the only exception being the watch which is an abomination unto Nuggen) that it's just a part of my DNA.
 I don't feel the need to consume the media as obsessively as I did.
 But every time I think about the Discworld it makes me smile with wonderful memories.

 Like this one!
 What a fantastic segway into this cake Tuesday offering.